apache/flink/docs/dev/connectors/cassandra.md

 </div>

 ### Cassandra Sink Example for Streaming Tuple Data Type
-While storing the result with Java/Scala Tuple data type to a Cassandra sink, it is required to set a CQL upsert statement (via setQuery('stmt')) to persist each record back to database.
-With the upsert query cached as `PreparedStatement`, Cassandra connector internally converts each Tuple elements as parameters to the statement.
+While storing the result with Java/Scala Tuple data type to a Cassandra sink, it is required to set a CQL upsert statement (via setQuery('stmt')) to persist each record back to the database.
+With the upsert query cached as `PreparedStatement`, each Tuple element is converted to parameters of the statement.

 For details about `PreparedStatement` and `BoundStatement`, please visit [DataStax Java Driver manual](https://docs.datastax.com/en/developer/java-driver/2.1/manual/statements/prepared/)